New Research: Green Stormwater Infrastructure Can Improve Flood Resilience in Dallas

 - Of the systems studied, bioretention areas—particularly in parking lots—offer the greatest opportunities for community impacts.
 Bioretention areas can capture, treat, and infiltrate portions of surface stormwater runoff through engineered soil, before draining to the gray stormwater network.
 Rain gardens and cisterns were also found to offer substantial distributed opportunities for health and resilience.

-“With changing rainfall patterns, it is crucial that cities across the U.S. evaluate the capacity of their drainage networks to handle current and future rainfall events and address shortcomings using resilient, nature-based solutions such as green stormwater infrastructure,” explains Dr. Fouad Jaber.
+“With changing rainfall patterns, it is crucial that cities across the U.S. evaluate the capacity of their drainage networks to handle current and future rainfall events and address shortcomings using resilient, nature-based solutions such as green stormwater infrastructure,” explains Dr. Fouad Jaber, Texas A&M University Professor.

 The study provides key science for planners, policymakers, and other community leaders to consider GSI as a valuable tool for flood-risk reduction, water quality improvement, and enhanced biodiversity—all while increasing safety and conserving funds.

-“Balancing the growth of cities with human needs requires thoughtful, collaborative planning,” says Dr. Jack.
-“When done right, nature can help create thriving, resilient, and more equitable places for everyone.”
+“Balancing the growth of cities with conservation requires thoughtful, collaborative planning,” says Dr. Jack.
+“Nature can improve overall community health and resilience when integrated into the fabric of our cities.”

 This study was accomplished through a partnership between The Nature Conservancy in Texas and Texas A&M AgriLife (AgriLife), in collaboration with Dallas Water Utilities (DWU), the City of Dallas Office of Environmental Quality & Sustainability (OEQS), and The Trust for Public Land (TPL).
 The analysis was funded by Lyda Hill Philanthropies.